What is a Junk Journal?

 Anyone can learn to create a junk journal.
 It is really true that everyone has an artist inside of them somewhere, and a Junk Journal is a great way to put that theory to test!
 If you have ever dreamed of creating art, I will teach you how in my step-by-step eCourse that teaches you to Make Your Own Junk Journal here on TGF!
 Just remember, anything goes in this art form.
 There is no right way or wrong way.
 Realizing that you will have wonderful hobby, which will last a lifetime will quickly come to fruition.
 I promise!

-Plus you can add keepsakes and tuck in tokens of memories in pockets and envelopes.
+Plus you can add keepsakes and tuck in tokens in pockets and envelopes, as well as record memories.
 Oh yes, these places to hide and seek are one of the best parts of the junk journal.
 Robin, who created the Shabby Mermaid, tells of pockets: “Another thing I made and included in this junk journal is a really cute and QUICK pocket.
 These are so easy to make and you can decorate them any way you want.
 Glue them onto a signature and you have an instant pocket!”
 You can see a pocket and envelope below.

 The edges or fore edges are often decorated and accented with laces, nature items, images, etc. They can be attached with paper clips or glued in place.
 Some have tabs for finding certain pages like you see below in the lavish “Forest Fairy Junk Journal“by Anna Hollingworth!!